-- Encourages students to set and maintain appropriate standards of classroom and building behavior.
+- Encourages students to set and maintain standards of classroom behavior.

-- Employs a variety of instructional techniques and instructional media, consistent with the physical limitations of the location provided, the Illinois Common Core Standards for technology and the needs and capabilities of the individuals or student groups involved.
+- Employs a variety of instructional techniques and instructional media, consistent with the physical limitations of the location provided and the needs and capabilities of the individuals or student group involved.

 - Strives to implement by instruction and action the district’s philosophy of education and instructional goals and objectives.